site-prism/site_prism/UPGRADING.md

 Now in 4.x we ban these creations and will hard-fail instantly.

-## Avoiding using #page when not on a page
+## Removal of #page

 In SitePrism 3.x (Specifically when using capybara < 3.29), often people would want to obtain their "current" scope, either deliberately or by using a chained method.
 The way we used to do this was by calling `#page`, which would then return your scope.
 From later versions of capybara they implemented a `#to_capybara_node` method which would be called and pre-chained to ensure your scope was correct.

-At SitePrism, we left in the legacy method, now the method will crash with a fatal error (We will remove this method entirely in 2023, so you'll get a standard Ruby NoMethodError).
+At SitePrism, we left in the legacy method.
+However in the v4 beta the method will crash with a fatal error (And this will be removed entirely in the v4 proper -> so you'll get a standard Ruby `NoMethodError`).

+When operating on a regular `SitePrism::Page` object the call to `#page` will still work and it will still return either the `Capybara::String` that was passed in as a html fragment or the current `Capybara::Session`.

+**However ...** This is also not advisable, and as such this is now going to be deprecated

 If you want to obtain your full page scoping.
 Using `#parent_page` will get you your top level page, or simply using `#parent` will get you to go up one level of scoping.